 Real MPG average for a Audi A7 Sportback (2018)

 Real MPG was created following thousands of readers telling us that their cars could not match the official figures.

 Real MPG gives real world data from drivers like you to show how much fuel a vehicle really uses.

 Diesel or petrol?
 If you're unsure whether to go for a petrol or diesel (or even an electric model if it's available), then you need our Petrol or Diesel? calculator.
 It does the maths on petrols, diesels and electric cars to show which is best suited to you.

 What Cars Are Similar To The Audi A7 Sportback (2018)?

-Key attributes of the this model are: Comfortable seats, Diesel engine, Family friendly, Four-wheel drive, High quality interior, Large boot, Modern technology, Motorway cruiser, Petrol engine, Quiet cabin, Refined ride, Room for a buggy and Large premium.
+Key attributes of the this model are: Comfortable seats, Design led, Diesel engine, Family friendly, Four-wheel drive, High quality interior, Large boot, Modern technology, Motorway cruiser, Quiet cabin, Refined ride, Room for a buggy, Well equipped, Petrol engine and Large premium.